Spacetime Quasicrystals: Spacetime Quasicrystals: Physical Speculations

 \subsection{Other Speculations and Suggestions}

-Finally, let us end by briefly mentioning some other connections of spacetime quasicrystals to physics, as interesting topics for future investigation: \begin{itemize} \item Given their discrete scale invariance, quasicrystals provide natural mathematical structures on which to discretize and study systems in which (exact or approximate) scale or conformal invariance plays an important role ({\it e.g.}\ QFTs near their fixed points, condensed matter systems near their critical points, or our universe near the Big Bang). \item Spacetime quasicrystals may be of interest in studying quantum gravity, as explicit, mathematically natural models for discretized spacetime, with many interesting, non-trivial, and counterintuitive properties, and a high degree of (orientational and scale) symmetry (and quasi-symmetry). \item In particular, they provide a novel class of causal sets \cite{Bombelli:1987aa, Surya:2019ndm}, very different from either Lorentzian lattices or random sets. \item Due to their discrete scale invariance, they may be especially relevant to quantum gravity approaches where spacetime has a fractal, scale-invariant character ({\it e.g.}~asymptotic safety \cite{Weinberg:1976xy, Weinberg:1980gg, Niedermaier:2006wt, Dupuis:2020fhh}). \item There may be interesting connections between the compactification scenario we suggest in Secs.~\ref{subsubsec:IrrationalityOfSpacetime}, \ref{subsubsec:CartoonPicture}, \ref{subsubsec:SeesawMechanism} and the ``quasicrystalline string compactifications'' idea discussed in \cite{Harvey:1987da, Baykara2024Quasicrystalline}. \item There may be interesting connections to the much-studied IKKT matrix model of Type IIB string theory (which may also be thought of as arising from D=10 super Yang-Mills theory, by compactifying all 10 dimensions of spacetime) \cite{Ishibashi:1996xs, Aoki:1998bq}. \item There may be interesting connections between our compactification scenario (based on compactifying 10D spacetime using $\mathrm{II}_{9,1} = E_{10}$ root lattice) and other investigations of the role of $E_{10}$ in string theory, cosmology and the standard model \cite{Damour:2000hv, Damour:2002cu, Damour:2002et, Kleinschmidt:2015sfa, Meissner:2025qrx}. \item Finally, spacetime quasicrystals may yield new insights into the recently noticed, but still incompletely understood, triangle of connections between (discrete) holography and quantum error correction \cite{Pastawski:2015qua}, between quantum error correction and quasicrystals \cite{li2024penrosetilingquantumerrorcorrecting}, and between quasicrystals and (discrete) holography \cite{Boyle:2018uiv, Boyle:2024qzn}. \end{itemize}
+Finally, let us end by briefly mentioning some other connections of spacetime quasicrystals to physics, as interesting topics for future investigation: \begin{itemize} \item Given their discrete scale invariance, quasicrystals provide natural mathematical structures on which to discretize and study systems in which (exact or approximate) scale or conformal invariance plays an important role ({\it e.g.}\ QFTs near their fixed points, condensed matter systems near their critical points, or our universe near the Big Bang). \item Scale-symmetric quasicrystals, in particular the Ammann-Beenker tilings, have recently shown to be efficient in solving the general-case \textsf{NP}-complete problem of finding Hamiltonian cycles (\textit{i.e.}~closed loops on a graph visiting each vertex precisely once) \cite{HamCycles_Felix2024}.~Since many interesting problems in physics fall in the \textsf{NP} complexity class, this result hints towards the fact that quasicrystals are essentially as powerful (if not more) as periodic lattices in simplifying certain physical problems.
+It would be interesting to understand the graph-theoretic properties of spacetime quasicrystals and see what kind of problems their special properties can help us solve. \item Spacetime quasicrystals may be of interest in studying quantum gravity, as explicit, mathematically natural models for discretized spacetime, with many interesting, non-trivial, and counterintuitive properties, and a high degree of (orientational and scale) symmetry (and quasi-symmetry). \item In particular, they provide a novel class of causal sets \cite{Bombelli:1987aa, Surya:2019ndm}, very different from either Lorentzian lattices or random sets. \item Due to their discrete scale invariance, they may be especially relevant to quantum gravity approaches where spacetime has a fractal, scale-invariant character ({\it e.g.}~asymptotic safety \cite{Weinberg:1976xy, Weinberg:1980gg, Niedermaier:2006wt, Dupuis:2020fhh}). \item There may be interesting connections between the compactification scenario we suggest in Secs.~\ref{subsubsec:IrrationalityOfSpacetime}, \ref{subsubsec:CartoonPicture}, \ref{subsubsec:SeesawMechanism} and the ``quasicrystalline string compactifications'' idea discussed in \cite{Harvey:1987da, Baykara2024Quasicrystalline}. \item There may be interesting connections to the much-studied IKKT matrix model of Type IIB string theory (which may also be thought of as arising from D=10 super Yang-Mills theory, by compactifying all 10 dimensions of spacetime) \cite{Ishibashi:1996xs, Aoki:1998bq}. \item There may be interesting connections between our compactification scenario (based on compactifying 10D spacetime using $\mathrm{II}_{9,1} = E_{10}$ root lattice) and other investigations of the role of $E_{10}$ in string theory, cosmology and the standard model \cite{Damour:2000hv, Damour:2002cu, Damour:2002et, Kleinschmidt:2015sfa, Meissner:2025qrx}. \item Finally, spacetime quasicrystals may yield new insights into the recently noticed, but still incompletely understood, triangle of connections between (discrete) holography and quantum error correction \cite{Pastawski:2015qua}, between quantum error correction and quasicrystals \cite{li2024penrosetilingquantumerrorcorrecting}, and between quasicrystals and (discrete) holography \cite{Boyle:2018uiv, Boyle:2024qzn}. \end{itemize}